Elshraby/DeepAerofoil/README.md

 Validation performance metrics available in training logs

-Resources and Refrences
+## Resources and Refrences
-All credts are due to the original study by which this project was just a recreation in a different framwork with tweaks to fasten and improve the accuracy and performance
+.
+All credts are due to the original study by which this project was just a recreation in a different framwork with tweaks to fasten and improve the accuracy and performance. [link] (https://github.com/vicmcl/deeplearwing/tree/main)
+.
+The Idea of transforming the Airfoil into discrete points was taken from this [project.] (https://github.com/vicmcl/deeplearwing/tree/main)